Designing Shopify themes

 To create an accessible theme, do the following:

-- Use the color system requirements to build a robust color palette for your theme.
+- Use the color system best practices to build a robust color palette for your theme.

 - Make sure you design components respect the DOM order and the elements tab order.